Coffee to Tea Signature Cleanse

 Week 1

 • This artisan fermented tea has a smooth yet robust nature, with flavor notes of earth and molasses.
 Pu’er has been found to have an array of health benefits, including the presence of naturally occurring statins and metabolism supporting properties.
-Learn more about these unique qualities here
+Learn more about the unique healing qualities of pu’er.

 Evening: Detox Blend Tea